Wild Bison being rounded up north of Yellowstone for slaughter by the state of Montana

 "It is horrifying that we have to fight our own government to save the environment." - Ansel Adams

 I strongly believe in the need to proactively preserve our remaining wilderness.
 We’ve already lost so much.
-Consider that nearly 100,000 grizzly bears used to roam the lower 48 states (there are now about 1,000), almost 50 million (yes, million) bison roamed the Great Plains (only a few, small free-ranging herds remain), and hundreds of millions of wild salmon migrated up the Columbia River and it’s tributaries.....all the way into Idaho where they were a major food source for grizzly bears and people.
+Consider that nearly 100,000 grizzly bears used to roam the lower 48 states (there are now approximately 1,000), almost 50 million (yes, million) bison roamed the Great Plains (only a few, small free-ranging herds remain), and hundreds of millions of wild salmon migrated up the Columbia River and it’s tributaries.....all the way into Idaho where they were a major food source for grizzly bears and people.
 These things have all drastically changed on our watch in only the last 150 years.
 Its really unbelievable.

 "We have forgotten how to be good guests, how to walk lightly on the earth as its other creatures do." - Barbara Ward

 The rate of climate change hit me hard this past summer when I visited a glacier in Alaska that I last saw in 2002.
 To a first time visitor, I'm sure the glacier looked magnificent.
-To me, it had receded over 1/4 mile the in past 15 years.
-The rock I stood on to touch the glacier 15 years earlier now stood by itself along the ocean shore.
+To me, it had receded over 1/4 mile in the in past 15 years.
+The rock I stood on to touch the glacier 18 years earlier now stood by itself along the ocean shore.
 It was unbelievable how much things have changed.

 Please make changes in your daily life to protect the earth, its inhabitants and wild places.
 As you can see from above, you can make a difference daily.